wellesley-cs230/wellesley-cs230.github.io/hw4.md

 ## Tasks

 Create a class named <code>Airport</code> that keeps track of the flights that use a certain airport, either as their origin or destination.
-Consult the provided [Airport](/docs/Airport.html) javadoc-generated documentation.

 For this exercise you are **NOT allowed to use Java's `Array` class**.
 Just use arrays of Objects as we did in lectures.

-**0. Draw your class objects as you design and before you code them**
+**0. Draw your class objects (before coding them)**

 You will need to submit a picture of your drawing, so keep it (reasonably) neat and clean.
 If you need a reminder on how to draw these class objects, make sure to revisit the slides and see the CD and CDCollection objects.